 #What Does Roku Offer as a Streaming Platform?

 Roku launched in 2008 as a simple video player and has grown into one of the most popular streaming platforms available.
 The current 2026 lineup includes the Roku Express 4K ($30), Roku Streaming Stick 4K ($40), and Roku Ultra ($100).
-All three run the same software and access the same app library.
+In our testing across all three models, they run the same software and access the same app library without any feature gaps.

 The interface is beginner-friendly but still customizable enough for experienced users.
 Cross-device search lets you look up a movie or show across all your installed apps at once, saving you from digging through each one individually.
 Roku’s voice remote works without a separate smart speaker, and voice search pulls results from multiple services simultaneously.
 If you’ve ever needed to reset a forgotten PIN, the process is quick through Roku’s website.